 Vietnam travel tips for seniors

-- on Aug 28, 2023 By: BN
+- on Aug 28, 2023 By: Ngoc Nguyen

 Vietnam is one of the main tourist destinations in Southeast Asia.
 Ever since it opened its doors to tourists a few decades ago, people from all over the world have been flocking to Vietnam to catch a glimpse of its exotic beauty and natural wonders and to taste something out of the ordinary.

-Vietnam has grown from the war-torn country of the 1970s to the calm and peaceful society it is today.
 Apart from the glorious vegetation, vast rice paddies, and iconic pagodas, Vietnam also boasts a cultural heritage that is the legacy of its nation.
 The Vietnamese people have taken advantage of the warm tropical climate and enjoy an abundance of seasonal crops that have nourished their people.
 Read on for more Vietnam travel tips that we have prepared for your future trip to this country.

 Apart from these aspects, the beaches in Vietnam are the best places to relax and can rival any other beaches in the region.
 Vietnam is truly a tropical paradise.
 From towering hills to magnificent temples, Vietnam captures the essence of grandeur and opulence.
 Empowered by a beleaguered history that included violence and war, the Vietnamese people have evolved and continue to become hard-working, hopeful citizens who look forward to a brighter future.
-They are tough, brave, and strong fighters who are always proud of their country, happy to welcome tourists and introduce their beloved country to the rest of the world.
+They are tough, brave, and strong fighters who are always proud of their country, happy to welcome tourists, and eager to introduce their beloved country to the rest of the world.

 1. People

-Like their neighbours, the Vietnamese are extremely courteous, well-mannered, and caring people who are willing to go the extra mile to please their guests.
+Like their neighbors, the Vietnamese are extremely courteous, well-mannered, and caring people who are willing to go the extra mile to please their guests.
 You'll find them refined with the kind of shyness that draws others to them.
-Although they may seem reserved and unsociable at first sight, the Vietnamese are always helpful and accommodating especially towards travellers.
+Although they may seem reserved and unsociable at first sight, the Vietnamese are always helpful and accommodating, especially towards travelers.
 Tourists who have just become acquainted with the locals will usually be invited to join in a family meal and be treated as one of them.
 A large part of the Vietnamese population can speak and understand English, especially those who work in businesses and shops, so you can communicate with them comfortably.
 Some locals can also understand a little French, Japanese, and Chinese.

 2. Travel to Vietnam for seniors